sudsfsp/assignment-project/README.md

 **Transforming:**

--	I have summarize dataset according to group by activities column from mergerActivity object.
+-	I have summarize dataset according to group by activityID column from mergerActivity object and for this, i have used factor () function as a set levels and labels of all activities.
--	I have use sapply () for make all character variable to numeric variable because we want average of each activity so I need to set variable as numeric.
+-	I have use sapply () for make all character variable to numeric variable because we want average of each activity so I need to set variables as numeric.

 **Tidy data:**

 -	Merge NewDataMerge dataset with mergeActivity dataset by column wise (bind_cols()) and you will get a tidy data but as per project guideline we want tidy data set with average of each variable for each activity and each subject.
 -	I have used reshape2 (package) for making average of each variable for each activity and each subject.
 I used melt() function and dcast() function together with the help of pipeline operator in run_analyis.R script file.

-Note : I request to reader and marker,  samsungData is final object so if you want check dataset, you can subset dataset with few rows and columns.
-Ex: sumsungData[1:5,1:5].
+**Note:**  I request to marker, I have submitted "tidyData.txt" file as a final output of this project in part1 sumission area.
+Kindly download attached file (tidyData.txt) and use read.table () function for see output result. (example: tidy <- read.table ("tidyData.txt", header = TRUE); header (tidy[,1:5])).